NVIDIA/modulus/examples/generative/stormcast/README.md

 ## Getting started

 ### Preliminaries
 Start by installing Modulus (if not already installed) and copying this folder (`examples/generative/stormcast`) to a system with a GPU available.
-Also, download the dataset from TODO.
+Also, prepare a combined HRRR/ERA5 dataset in the form specified in `utils/data_loader_hrrr_era5.py` (**Note: subsequent versions of this example will include more detailed dataset preparation instructions**).

 ### Configuration basics